starlake-ai/starlake/docs/versioned_docs/version-1.0.0/intro.md

 * Start watching your data being available as Tables in your warehouse.
 * Build aggregates using SQL, Jinja and YAML configuration files.

-You may use Sytarlake for Extract, Load and Transform steps or any combination of these steps.
+You may use Starlake for Extract, Load and Transform steps or any combination of these steps.

 ## Data Extraction
 Starlake provides a fast way to extract, in full or incrementally, tables from your database.